Can You Name The Winners of The Voice?

 Tessanne Chin – We’ve deemed Season 5 as having the best talent pool of all past seasons and are pretty confident that we’ll be hearing music from more than a few of those who didn’t obtain the prize.
 After all was said and done and America had voted, it was the 28-year-old singer from Kingston, Jamaica – Tessanne Chin, who was crowned the Champion.
 She beat out runner-up Jacquie Lee and third place finisher Will Champlin.
 The win also put Adam Levine back into the winning coach position, which he held at the end of season one.
 Chin’s debut album is expected some time June of this year (2014).
 None of her singles have charted to date.

 The Voice has concluded another season with big ratings.
-Team Usher gets his first victory and Josh Kaufman not begins the journey towards stardom.
+Team Blake gets his fourth victory and Craig Wayne Boyd begins the journey towards stardom.
 Will this be “The One” The Voice has been waiting for?
 Will the show finally prove it can be a success when the lights go out at the end of the season?
 Although there have been album releases to hit the number one mark and singles in the top 40, it takes time to tell if some of that is just the result of a strong fan base from the show.
-The Voice will return in the fall 2014 with coaches Adam Levine, Blake Shelton, Gwen Stefani and Pharrell Williams
+We will see.

 Image Source: by Taylor Rosenbalm